1.

 SOX11- [IGHV mutated]

-Leukemic non-nodal CLL-like with splenomegaly, low tumor burden, Ki67 proliferation fraction <10%
+Leukemic non-nodal CLL-like with splenomegaly, GI or Blood/Bone marrow involvement only, low tumor burden, Ki67 proliferation fraction <10%

 Reference: Lena Nordström et al. SOX11 and TP53 add prognostic information to MIPI in a homogenously treated cohort of mantle cell lymphoma – a Nordic Lymphoma Group study.
 Br J Haematol 2014 Jul; 166(1): 98–108